Effective Brauer-Siegel on some curves in $Y(1)^n$: Archimedean relations at CM-points

 \item $\iota_v(R_{s,\infty}(\mathcal{Y}(x(s))))=0$ for all $v\in \Sigma_{L_s,\infty}$ for which $s$ is $v$-adically close to $0$,

 \item $[L_s: \Q]\leq c_1(n)[K(s):K]$, where $c_1(n)$ is a constant depending only on $n$,

 \item $\deg(R_{s,\infty})\leq 2[L_s:\Q]$, and

 \item $R_{s,\infty}(\mathcal{Y}(x))=0$ does not hold generically, in other words the relation defined by the polynomial is ``non-trivial''. \end{enumerate} \end{prop} \begin{definition} We call the field $L_s$ associated to the point $s$ the\textbf{ field of coefficients of the point }$s$. \end{definition} \begin{proof}We break the proof in parts.
-First we create what we call ``local factors'' $R_{s,v}$, each one associated to a fixed place $v\in \Sigma_{L_s,\infty}$ for which $s$ is $v$-adically close to $s_0$.
+First we create what we call ``local factors'' $R_{s,v}$, each one associated to a fixed place $v\in \Sigma_{L_s,\infty}$ for which $s$ is $v$-adically close to $0$.
 To do this we break the exposition into cases.
-First, we work under the assumption that the toric rank of the semiabelian variety $\CX'_{s_0}$ is $t\geq 2$, or in other words the case where there are at least $2$ singular coordinates for our curve $S'$.
-In the second case will work under the assumption that there is at least one singular coordinate, i.e. $t\geq1$, and one smooth coordinate which is CM.
+First, we work under the assumption that the toric rank of the semiabelian variety $\CX'_{\xi}$, for any zero $\xi$ of $x$, is $t\geq 2$, or in other words the case where there are at least $2$ singular coordinates for our curve $S_1=S\cup\{\xi_1\}$.
+In the second case we will work under the assumption that there is at least one smooth coordinate which is CM, noting that in any case a singular coordinate will exist by our conventions in \Cref{section:goodcovers} as well as \Cref{defgadmi}.
 After this we define the polynomials $R_{s,\infty}$ in question and establish their main properties outlined in the lemma.\\